Nebraska Substance Use Statistics

 While prevention and treatment of all sorts of substance use disorders are available in Nebraska, three issues have been given top priority.
-State lawmakers and healthcare professionals are committed to the national fight against opioid abuse, and there is a push to address the high rate of alcohol abuse among state residents.
+State lawmakers and healthcare professionals are committed to the national fight against opioid use, and there is a push to address the high rate of alcohol use among state residents.
 In addition, legislators are working to prevent the manufacture and use of methamphetamines.

 Nebraska is making progress in reducing excessive opioid prescriptions, and strict laws are partially responsible.
 In early 2018, a package of opioid prevention measures was signed into law.

 Among other things, this legislation puts the following requirements into effect:

 - A seven-day limit on opioid prescriptions for patients under the age of 19